defaultdino/chess-game/README.md

 This is a simple chess game made in C++ using the SFML graphics library.
 It is a two player game, where each player takes turns moving their pieces.
 The game ends when one player's king is captured.

+## Building

+To build the project and get an executable game file run `cmake --build build`

 ## Ideas for Future Development

 - Add a AI to play against